-• Bethany Beach Town Hall will be closed on Monday, Sept.
-3, for Labor Day.
+• Bethany Beach Town Hall will be closed Dec.
+24-25 for Christmas.

-• Prohibitions on dogs on the beach and boardwalk in Bethany Beach resumed on May 15.
-They will end on Sept.
-30.
+• Prohibitions on dogs on the beach and boardwalk in Bethany Beach ended Sept.
+30. They will resume on May 15, 2019.

-• Trash is collected on Monday and Saturday in September.
-Recyclables are collected on Fridays.
-Yard waste will be picked up on Wednesday, Sept.
-12 and 26.
-The winter collection schedule will begin in October, with trash picked up on Mondays, and recycling and yard-waste picked up every other Friday and Wednesday, respectively.
+• The winter collection schedule has begun, with trash picked up on Mondays, and recycling and yard-waste picked up every other Friday and Wednesday, respectively.

-• Prohibitions on dogs on the beach resumed on May 15 and will end Oct.
-15.
+• Prohibitions on dogs on the beach ended Oct.
+15 and will resume on May 15.

 • The Town of South Bethany’s website is located at www.southbethany.org.